 The upper arm is set on the table while the plumb bob on the lower arm corresponds to the ground point.

-It is used to ensure that the table is levelled properly.
-The spirit level is placed at two perpendicular positions to ascertain that it is levelled.
+It is used to ensure that the table is leveled properly.
+The spirit level is placed at two perpendicular positions to ascertain that it is leveled.

 It is either of tubular or circular type.
 Its base is flat so that it can be easily placed on the table.
-The table is levelled if the bubble is at the centre.
+The table is leveled if the bubble is at the center.

 It is used for the orientation of the plane table towards the magnetic north.

-A superior quality drawing paper is used that has a minimum effect of humidity of the atmosphere.
+A superior quality drawing paper is used that has a minimum effect on the humidity of the atmosphere.
 Otherwise, the scale is disturbed.

-Fibreglass sheets or paper with a backing of aluminium is used for high precision works.
+Fiberglass sheets or paper with a backing of aluminum are used for high-precision works.

 It is used to provide a horizontal line of sight.
 A horizontal line can be established with the help of a level.
 It is the line perpendicular to the plumb line.

-Telescope, level tube, levelling head, and tripod are the main parts present in every level.
+The telescope, level tube, leveling head, and tripod are the main parts present on every level.

-Differential levelling, profile levelling, cross-sectioning, reciprocal levelling, and precise levelling are some of the methods of precise levelling that can be carried out by a level.
+Differential leveling, profile leveling, cross-sectioning, reciprocal leveling, and precise leveling are some of the methods of precise leveling that can be carried out by a level.

 There are four types of levels:

-It is a straight rod with graduation marks with zero from the bottom.
-It helps in determining how much above or below is the station from the line of sight.
+It is a straight rod with graduation marks with a zero from the bottom.
+It helps in determining how much above or below the station from the line of sight.

-There are two types of levelling staffs- self-reading staff and target staff.
+There are two types of leveling staff- self-reading staff and target staff.

 - Self-reading staff: It can be read directly by the instrument man.
-The readings are always taken from the telescope hence appear inverted.
-Therefore, readings are taken from downwards.
+The readings are always taken from the telescope and hence appear inverted.
+Therefore, readings are taken downwards.

-- Solid Staff– The smallest division is 5 mm. its length is about 3 metres.
+- Solid Staff- The smallest division is 5 mm. its length is about 3 meters.

-- Folding Staff- Its length is 10 feet and it is hinged at the middle.
+- Folding Staff- Its length is 10 feet and it is hinged in the middle.
 It can be folded about the hinge when not in use for convenience.